CodingTrain/Discord-Bot-Examples/README.md

 5. Enable "Developer Mode" under the "Advanced" settings tab on your discord client, right-click the server icon, and "copy ID" for the server ID.

-6. Create a `.env` file with your CLIENTID, SERVERID, and BOTTOKEN:
+6. Create a `.env` file with your CLIENTID, SERVERID, and TOKEN:

 ```
 CLIENTID=1234